blitcrush/bquence/README.md

 ## Getting Started & Documentation

-The [bquence online documentation](https://blitcrush.com/bquence/) contains a [quick-start tutorial](https://blitcrush.com/bquence/quick-start/) and [how-to reference/FAQ](https://blitcrush.com/bquence/how-to/), along with other more in-depth content.
-The [quick-start](https://blitcrush.com/bquence/quick-start/) is the recommended way for new users to familiarize themselves with bquence's usage, and the [how-to FAQ](https://blitcrush.com/bquence/how-to/) is ideal for anyone wondering how to implement a certain functionality with bquence.
+The [bquence wiki](./wiki) contains a [quick-start tutorial](./wiki/quick-start) and [how-to reference/FAQ](./wiki/how-to), along with other more in-depth content.
+The [quick-start](./wiki/quick-start) is the recommended way for new users to familiarize themselves with bquence's usage, and the [how-to FAQ](./wiki/how-to) is ideal for anyone wondering how to implement a certain functionality with bquence.

 ## Credits